 Once upon a time, a rich man’s son used to study in a prestigious college.
 For months, his son wanted a new car but the rich man never granted him his wish even though he had more than enough money.
-When graduation day came, the young man’s father called him into the study, he handed him a wrapped gift and congratulated him about his graduation and his achievement.
-The son opened the gift to find a lovely leather bound journal, with the young man’s name embossed on the cover.
+When graduation day came, the young man’s father called him into the study, he handed him a wrapped gift and congratulated him on his graduation and his achievement.
+The son opened the gift to find a lovely leather-bound journal, with the young man’s name embossed on the cover.

-Therefore, He was very disappointed and angrily he raised his voice, threw the journal without even opening it and stormed out.
+Therefore, He was very disappointed and angrily he raised his voice, threw the journal without even opening it, and stormed out.
 The young man left the house.
 From that day he never tried to reach his father.
 However, He became successful and was wealthy like his father, with a beautiful home and a family.
-As years passed, the son realized that his father must be ageing and it may be time to put the past behind them.
+As years passed, the son realized that his father must be aging and it may be time to put the past behind them.